Yanto Basna

-Rudolof Yanto Basna (born 12 June 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Bhayangkara.
+Rudolof Yanto Basna (born 12 June 1995) is an Indonesian professional footballer who plays as a centre-back for Liga Nusantara club Waanal Brothers.

 Club career

 Early career

 Basna started his football career at the age of 15 and entered Deportivo Indonesia training program at the age of 17 in 2011.

-In 2013, Basna joined the Sriwijaya FC U-21 team.
+In 2013, Basna joined the Sriwijaya U21 team.

 Mitra Kukar

 Basna signed for Mitra Kukar in 2015.
 He helped his team to win the 2015 edition of General Sudirman Cup also becoming the best player of the tournament.

 Persib Bandung

 After his impressive performance with Mitra Kukar In 2016, Basna signed for Persib Bandung. but with Persib, Basna did not perform as well as in Mitra Kukar.
 This happened because Basna was more often plotted at right-back.
 In fact, his ideal position is a central defender.
 Basna initially wanted to be retained by Persib when he entered the 2017 season.
 However, there was a problem that Persib's manager, Umuh Muchtar, had said at the time that Basna's agent had asked for a threefold increase in the contract value if he wanted to keep the player.
 Finally, Persib chose not to renew Basna's contract.